 You can use the money that you saved for a variety of things.
-You can add more money into your emergency fund, or you can use it to start working on the other two building blocks of financial freedom.
+You can add more money to your emergency fund or use it to start working on the other two building blocks of financial freedom.

-Although saving money is great and you should definitely be funding your short term wants and needs via a savings account, it’s not enough for long term goals.
-This is because the interest on savings accounts has been at “historical lows” for as long as I’ve been able to have my own account.
-Long gone are the days of earning 5% interest on savings, and to be honest I’m not sure they are ever coming back.
+Although saving money is great, and you should fund your short-term wants and needs via a savings account, it’s not enough for long-term goals.
+The interest on savings accounts has been at “historical lows” for as long as I’ve been able to have an account.
+Although many banks now offer 3-4% APR, it’s not typically enough to beat rising inflation.

-Because of this, the best way to beat inflation and ensure that you are financially prepared for any eventuality is to invest.
-I prefer investing in low-cost index funds because they offer automatic diversification and they don’t take too much of your hard invested money away in fees.
+Investing is the best way to beat inflation and ensure you are prepared for any eventuality.
+I prefer investing in low-cost index funds because they offer automatic diversification and don’t take too much of your hard-earned money away in fees.

 Pay off Debt

-The last building block is paying off debt.
-Debt really is like a ball and chain that you carry around with you.
+The final building block is paying off debt.
+Debt is like a ball and chain you carry around with you.
 It holds you back from pursuing new opportunities because you constantly have to focus on paying what you owe.

 What Should I Do First?

-Some people can achieve financial freedom in five years, and some people can’t.
+Some people can achieve financial freedom in five years, and others can’t.
 Whether you can or not depends upon your individual situation and your goals.

 How Much Money Do I Need for Financial Freedom?

-The big question is, how much money do you actually need?
-And like anything, that depends on your goals.
+The big question is, how much money do you need?
+And, like anything, that depends on your goals.
 Many people will throw out a number, like a million dollars, and say they will retire once they have that.